 My newest tutorial for Balloon Time is ready for you – and it’s a FUN one! 👻 Don’t be spooked by the “floating heads” description either.
 These characters are actually really cute + simple to create using printables, a marker, and a little craft paint for the vampire’s “hair”. 😜

-Scroll to the bottom of this post for the DIY Materials & Instructions.
+Scroll to the bottom of this post for the Free Printables & DIY Instructions.

 “FLOATING HEAD” HALLOWEEN FRIENDS